da5nsy/ReproducibleResearch/instructors/culture.md

 ---
-title: "How does culture plays a part?"
+title: "How does culture play a part?"
 teaching: 20
 exercises: 0
 ---